FAQs

 What if I have to miss a day or days during any of the Modules?

-Students are discouraged from missing any classes or days on the program, but should unforeseen or pressing circumstance arise, it will be possible to get the material through a tutorial and/or classmate’s sharing of notes and experiences in the classes missed.
+Students are discouraged from missing any classes or days on the program, but should unforeseen or pressing circumstances arise, it will be possible to get the material through a tutorial and/or classmate’s sharing of notes and experiences in the classes missed.
 If tutorials are required with one of the faculty tutors, these will incur an additional cost to the student to the faculty member involved at an hourly basis.

 What does a typical day in a module look like?